Lucio Luiz: 2022-presen: New authorial comics

 In July 2022, Lucio published on the platform Webtoon the webcomic 4th Wall Brawl, written by him and with pencils by Flávio Luiz, ink by Flavio Soares and colors by Will Rez and Marco Pelandra.
+The following year, he released its printed version in Portuguese, with the title Quebra-Quebra da Quarta Parede.
+The comic was printed continuously, maintaining the vertical webtoon format and measuring 8 centimeters wide by 5 meters high.